 - The day care newsletter is e-mailed to parents at the end of each month

 Yes, site visits for prospective parents are available.
-You can visit us anytime between 12:30 pm and 6:30 pm from Monday to Friday, or 10:30 am to 2:00 pm on the 1st and 3rd Saturdays of the month.
+You can visit us anytime between 8:30 am and 6:30 pm from Monday to Friday.

 The Courtyard provides 3 meals in a day which is optional and additionally chargeable.
 In case you wish to send food from home you may do so.
 The food has been outsourced to a vendor but quality checks are regularly conducted by our team to make sure the children are served fresh home cooked vegetarian food.
 As part of the meal plan one seasonal fruit per day is also included in the meal .
 A detailed menu for the upcoming month is shared with the parent in advance.
 Milk and milk products, are not served by The Courtyard.
 These have to be sent from home.
 However fresh homemade curd is served at Lunch time.